How to use demographic segmentation to target your audience and improve your marketing strategy.

 For example, if you include a question in your survey asking people their age, you can create a compare rule to view each age range’s results.
 This will show how different age groups responded to questions in your survey.

-Crosstabs.
 As part of our paid feature, Crosstab reports let you choose questions and answer choices to display in a table for easy comparison across multiple questions and share them with other people.
 A table shows how many times an answer choice was selected, the percentage of responses, and the total number of responses per answer choice.

 If you want to compare two or more answers from a single question, you can use a compare rule.
-Crosstab reports are best for when you want to compare multiple questions and answer choices all at once.
+Crosstab reports are best when you want to compare multiple questions and answer choices all at once.

 Collect market research data by sending your survey to a representative sample